For US Healthcare Professionals

 Cold Spring Harb Perspect Biol.
 2020.

-• DEB is caused by mutations in the COL7A1 gene, resulting in the lack of functional type VII collagen, which disrupts the formation of anchoring fibrils in the skin and prevents adhesion of the epidermis to the dermis1
+• These mutations in the COL7A1 gene result in the lack of functional type VII collagen, which disrupts the formation of anchoring fibrils in the skin and prevents adhesion of the epidermis to the dermis1

-• There are 2 types of DEB based on inheritance patterns: dominant (DDEB) and recessive (RDEB)1
+• There are 2 types of DEB based on inheritance patterns: dominant (DDEB) and recessive (RDEB)4

 • Regardless of type, patients and families can face significant physical, emotional, and financial burdens1